URiem/worldtravellog/README.md

 ## Introduction

 The WorldTravel Log is a website that is designed to allow users to upload and keep track of information on travels they have undertaken.
 Each 'Travel Log Entry' contains information on one particular trip and the user can then opt to add additional images to the log of each particular trip.
 Users can set up accounts which allows them to add, edit and delete entries as well as images associated with each entry.
 Users can also choose to give an entry a privacy setting so that only they will be able to view it and it will not be shared for all users to see.

 The project was desiged as the 4th portfolio project of the Code Institutes Full Stack Diploma Program.
 It was built using Django, Python, JS, CSS and HTML.
+The data are stored in a PostgeSQL database.

 ### Project Goals

 The goal of the project was to build a tool for users to create a repository of memories from travels so that they may share them with others, privately or publically, or use them like a small photo diary of experiences.
 Each travel log can be populated with a small gallery of pictures from memorable moments of the adventures.
-So often images from our travel sit in file structures on private computers and are seldom looked at.
+So often images from travel experiences sit in file structures on private computers and are seldom looked at.
 If shared on common social media site, they disappear in a long, long timeline of social media posts that are difficult to search for or retrieve in the future.
 This site allows users to create log entries focusing on a specific trip, with a short description and defining information, such as the country of travel, the year and a descriptive title.
 The log entries can be edited and deleted by the user who created them.
-To protect their privacy, users can choose if they wish to publically share a log entry or keep it private.
+To protect their privacy, users can choose to publically share a log entry or keep it private.

 ### Data Base Design